Group I mGlu receptor antagonist (Kb values are 30 and 61 μM at mGlu1a and mGlu5a receptors respectively).

 Citations are publications that use Tocris products.

 Currently there are no citations for (S)-HexylHIBO.
 Do you know of a great paper that uses (S)-HexylHIBO from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for (S)-HexylHIBO